jonrau1/ElectricEye/docs/asset_management/ASSET_MANAGEMENT.md

 #### `AssetDetails`

 This key contains the JSON payload returned by the CSP or SaaS provider's API relative to the specific Asset being evaluated by an ElectricEye Check.
-The entire schema is captured in `AssetDetails` and will only appear in `json`, `json-normalized`, `stdout`, and `cam-json` ElectricEye Outputs.
+The entire schema is captured in `AssetDetails` and will only appear in `json`, `stdout`, and `cam_json` ElectricEye Outputs.

 #### `AssetClass`